Alfawise A6 Review: Robot Vacuum and Wet Mop

 Unlike the ILIFE robots that only allow you to schedule it at the same time for a 7 day period, this robot allows you to schedule it at different times each day so you can schedule it to clean at 7:30am on Monday and maybe 10:30am on Tuesday.

-Another feature I like is that you can ask the robot to clean again after it is fully charged.
 All you need to do is press the start button on the dock you will see the screen show the auto icon.

 I love this flexibility that this feature gives you.